event-catalog/create-eventcatalog/templates/default/events/Inventory/InventoryAdjusted/index.md

 ## Payload example

-Event example you my see being published.
+Event example you may see being published.

 ```json title="Payload example"
 {